 His mother Gill, a nightclub singer, dancer, choreographer and actress, continues to act, direct and sing (at the drop of a hat) and currently has her own show on East Side Radio in Sydney.
 Chris’s grandfather (Jack Daniels… true name) was also a professional musician and teacher, his grandmother Elvie Daniels was a piano teacher and his great grandmother Ruby Daniels, made a living working a pianist for the silent film industry.

-In 1987 Chris accepted the ‘call’ of Christian City Church (now C3 Oxford Falls), to become its full time music director and worship leader.
+In 1986, with a desire to sharpen his songwriting skills, Chris enrolled in a diploma course at the School of Creative Arts under the leadership of Nigel Compton.
+After graduating (87) Chris was offered the position of Music Director at C3 Oxford Falls where he would work until he moved to the United States.
 During this season Chris wrote some of his better know worship songs such as “I Walk by Faith”, “All Honor”, “Standing on the Rock”, “Come to the Waters”, “Pure Joy” and “I See the Lord”.
 Chris also taught songwriting, music production and worship leader modules for the School of Create Arts, known as the C3 College, Oxford Falls, Sydney, Australia.

 After moving to LA in 1993 he joined Maranatha!
 Music as a songwriter and producer, writing, playing, arranging and singing on two projects: ‘Standing on the Rock’ in 1993 and ‘Pure Joy’ in 1994.
 Subsequently he was invited to perform in Denver for World Youth Day to honor Pope John Paul’s visit to The United States.